-- funding awareness campaigns to promote a cultural shift towards supporting survivors, breaking the silence around sexual violence and educating teens about consent, gender equality and healthy relationships
+- funding awareness campaigns to promote a cultural shift towards supporting survivors, breaking the silence around sexual violence and providing education about consent, gender equality and healthy relationships

 - engaging men and boys to promote respectful relationships, positive gender roles and equality

-- creating safe public spaces for women by partnering with the City of Edmonton on the UN Women Safe Cities Initiative
+- creating safe public spaces for women and girls in Edmonton by partnering with the City of Edmonton and UN Women on the Edmonton: Safe City initiative.

 Improve the response